 Before starting, make sure to follow the instructions that were given to you.
 Clarifications should be made with your instructor before doing any research or writing work.
 Don’t wait until the last minute before you start writing a research paper.
 If you want quality work and a high-grade, plan ahead and make time every day for writing your assignment.
 Allot time for proofreading your work before handing it in to your professor.

-A good way to start is by creating a compelling and creative title.
+A good way to start is by creating a compelling and.
 Your title page is the first impression of your work, so make sure that it will capture your reader’s attention.

 Term Paper Outline

 The outline should be produced before and while researching and writing a term paper because it will serve as the basis around which you will build your work.
-There are a lot of templates to choose from, but most of the time your instructor will require you to follow a certain essay format.
+There are a lot of templates to choose from, but most of the time your instructor will require you to follow a.
 The main parts should include an introduction, a body, and a conclusion.

 The structure should be organized and well-researched.
 Technical writing skills should be crucial in organizing your ideas.
 The following is a general term paper format or layout that you should follow in presenting your argument or topic: